johnmidgley/opencola/README.md

         information.
 OpenCola could be used to model financial transactions and allow for applications that let you see your financial data the way you want to see it, without having to expose this data to anyone else.

+### How is OpenCola Different?
+There are many applications / platforms out there that attempt to solve important problems.
+Some are low level, more technical solutions (e.g. [Solid](https://solidproject.org/)), while others are high level solutions (e.g. [Mastadon](https://mastodon.social/explore)).
+Low level solutions are often light on product vision or are too complicated for everyday people to use.
+High level solutions often have a very specific product vision, and so are of limited use.

+OpenCola was designed to be able to model any application domain, and make use of any technologies that can be wrapped by the small set of interfaces (described above).
+So, OpenCola is not one specific application, nor is it one specific network.
+It allows for arbitrary domains to be modeled and interconnected with arbitrary networks.
+Things like Solid and Mastadon could easily be integrated into OpenCola applications.

+Because of its design, OpenCola is agnostic to network toplogy and has the flexibility to operate on any scale from pure peer-to-peer all the way to fully centralized.

 # Navigating the Code